allTheRath/TicketKeeper/README.md

 ## Roles: Admin, Project Manager, Submitter, Developer

-## This project tries to manage day to day tickets for certain user roles.
+## This project tries to manage/ update day to day tickets for certain user roles.

 A submitter is responsible for adding tickets.